aishanawaz6/Academics/README.md

-# Academics: My Computer Science Journey at FAST-NUCES 🎓
+# 🎓 Academics: My Computer Science Journey at FAST-NUCES 🌟

-## 🌟 Overview
+## Overview
-Welcome to the **Academics** repository!
-This space offers you an inside look into my academic expedition as a Computer Science student at FAST-NUCES.
-Dive deep into a meticulously curated portfolio that features assignments, innovative projects, labs and self-practice codes, all reflecting my growth, expertise, and unwavering passion for Computer Science. 🎓
+Welcome to the **Academics** repository, offering an inside look into my academic expedition as a Computer Science student at FAST-NUCES.
+Delve deep into a meticulously curated portfolio featuring assignments, innovative projects, labs, self-practice codes, and quizzes.
+Each element reflects my growth, expertise, and unwavering passion for Computer Science. 🎓

 ---

 ## 📂 Assignments
 Navigate to the `Assignments` directory to explore a thoughtfully curated collection of my assignments, meticulously organized by course subjects.
-Each assignment serves as a testament to my analytical prowess, problem-solving acumen, and comprehensive understanding of theoretical concepts.
+Each assignment is a testament to my analytical prowess, problem-solving acumen, and comprehensive understanding of theoretical concepts.

 ---